modolabs/Kurogo-Mobile-Web/doc/mw/moduleathletics.rst

 There are a few options in *SITE_DIR/config/photos/module.ini* that can configure basic operations of the athletics module:

-* *BOOKMARKS_ENABLED* - Set to 1 to enable or 2 to disable bookmarking photos
+* *BOOKMARKS_ENABLED* - (optional) If set to true, a link to bookmarked entries will appear.
+Note that if you have not bookmarked any entries, this link will not appear until an entry is bookmarked.
+Defaults to true.
-* *SHARING_ENABLED* -  Set to 1 to enable or 2 to disable sharing photos
+* *SHARING_ENABLED* -  Set to true to enable or false to disable sharing photos

 ===================